Mikal Mahdi: Murder of James Myers

 On July 17, 2004, two days after reaching South Carolina, Mahdi murdered 56-year-old off-duty policeman James Edward Myers.
 (Note: Although it was reported widely that Myers was killed on July 17, 2004, it was also reported differently by some sources that Myers's murder occurred on July 18, 2004, instead of July 17.)

 Prior to the murder itself, Mahdi had armed himself with a gun and carjacked a driver named Corey Pitts while in downtown Columbia, South Carolina.
 He stole Pitts's car and replaced the car's license plates with the stolen license plates from Virginia.
 He later headed southeast.
 After driving for 35 minutes, Mahdi reached a gas station and attempted to buy gas with a credit card, which the gas pump rejected.
 Mahdi fruitlessly spent 45 minutes to an hour to get the pump to work, but this led to suspicion by the gas station's workers, who called the police, and Mahdi was forced to flee on foot.

 On the same day, Mahdi arrived in Calhoun County, South Carolina and went into hiding on a local farm, where he spent the day watching TV and examining the gun collection stored inside the farm's workshop.
 The farm belonged to 56-year-old Captain James Myers of the Orangeburg Department of Public Safety.
 Myers, who had served at least three decades as a firefighter and police officer, was then away from the farm, celebrating the birthday of his daughter, sister, and wife at a beach.

-After the celebration, Myers went back to his farm, and Mahdi, who spotted Myers, grabbed Myers's .22-caliber rifle, holding Myers at gunpoint before shooting him nine times; three times in the head, five times in the chest, and once in the left hand.
-Myers died from the shooting, and Mahdi poured diesel fuel on Myers's body before setting the corpse on fire.
+After the celebration, Myers went back to his farm, and Mahdi, who spotted Myers, grabbed Myers's .22-caliber rifle, holding Myers at gunpoint before fatally shooting him.
+Myers was struck nine times; three times in the head, five times in the chest, and once in the left hand.
+Mahdi then proceeded to pour diesel fuel on Myers's body before setting it on fire.
 Mahdi stole the .22-caliber rifle along with Myers's police-issued assault rifle and personal shotgun, and escaped from the farm in Myers's police-issued truck.

 Later that evening, Myers's wife, Amy Tripp Myers, also a law enforcement officer, became worried when her husband did not return home.
 Amy drove to the farm, discovered Myers's burned body lying in a pool of blood at the workshop, and reported the matter to the police.

 Janice Ross, MD, of Newberry Pathologists Associates conducted a postmortem examination on Myers's corpse, finding that Myers had sustained nine gunshot wounds, including three to his head.
 According to Dr. Ross's report, two of the shots traveled from the top of Myers's head down to the base of his skull, suggesting Myers was either down or slumping when the shots were fired and that because all of the head wounds reached his brain, the shooting led to immediate unconsciousness and caused Myers's death.
 One of the shots to Myers's chest had struck both his lung and his heart.